Everest Base Camp Trek via Phaplu

 Nepal Currency, Payments, & ATMs During Phaplu To Everest Adventure Trek

 When trekking to Everest Base Camp via Phaplu, it’s important to get familiar with Nepal’s currency and how payments work.
-The national currency is the Nepali Rupee (NPR or NRs), and as of now, 1 USD equals roughly 135 to 140 NRs.
+The national currency is the Nepali Rupee (NPR or NRs).

 Once you hit the trail, however, it’s cash-only.
 Tea houses, lodges, and shops along the route accept Nepali rupees only, and ATMs are non-existent in the Solukhumbu region with only availability being at the Namche Bazaar.
 This means it’s crucial to withdraw enough cash before you leave Kathmandu